-As we are half way through the second fun filled and intense week of Wimbledon, we have served you another one of our trusty top tip blogs!
-Do you have an interview for your dream job approaching?
-We know it's a big day, so here are our 5 top tips to make sure you ace it!
+Do you have a job interview approaching?
+We know it's your big day, so here are our 5 top tips to make sure you ace your job interview:

 Just like tennis players should know the court they are playing on – you should know the company you are interviewing for!
 You can do this by checking out their website and social sites.